Hi, I'm Kai.

 AppSheet Google Apps Script Acuity API Slack API Google Cloud GCP

 The Mission MJO is a high-volume public-facing social services office in NYC.
 We manage court-mandated services for 3,000+ participants annually with a team of 35.
 I architected and built the entire day-to-day digital operations platform to streamline foot traffic, automate complex compliance reporting, and bridge the gap between our team and the court system.
-I led development from 0 to 1 and drove adoption across the team.
+I oversaw development from 0 to 1 and drove adoption across the team.

 MJO Dashboard Front Desk SPOG